1993 NCAA Division I men's basketball championship game: Aftermath

-Michigan would later vacate its appearance in both the 1992 and 1993 Final Four and their subsequent title games due to issues found with the eligibility of Chris Webber in the Ed Martin scandal.
+Michigan would later vacate its appearance in both the 1992 and 1993 Final Four and their subsequent title games due to sanctions involving the eligibility of Chris Webber in the Ed Martin scandal.
 While the other members of the Fab Five were cleared of any wrongdoing, the group's reputation was nonetheless tarnished by the scandal.
 As a result of the scandal, Michigan entered a slump during the 2000s and would not return to the Final Four until 2013.
 They would also return to the championship game in 2013 as well, where they lost to Louisville (the Cardinals, ironically, would vacate their title due to a major scandal).
+This was the second of four straight title game defeats for the Wolverines.
+The losing streak would eventually come to an end in 2026, as Michigan defeated UConn to win their second championship.

 North Carolina would not return to the national championship game until 2005, where they defeated another Big Ten team in Illinois to win their fourth championship.